 Your home was built to take a beating from mother nature, but that doesn’t mean your exterior doesn’t need help every so often.
 Your siding and windows should all stand up to the weather of your area, but some things start to break down over time.
 Look for cracks in any exterior seals around windows and doors as air can escape through the tiny cracks, which will make your HVAC unit work harder to control the temperature.
 Peeling paint, bubbles, gaps, and more are all signs it may be time to fix your siding, which is your home’s first line of defense against the elements.
+Painting vinyl siding is simple and effective when it comes to protecting your home.
 If you can see your foundation, look for cracks or changes as you want to catch any issues with your foundation as soon as possible to avoid even more expensive repairs.
 If you have any outdoor spaces like a patio or deck, make sure those areas are checked, too, as weather damage can erode materials over time.
 None of these checks are to imply that the materials in your home are not good enough or are breaking too soon, as everything has a shelf life.
 It is usual for materials to break down over time and after extreme events like storms; checking your home once a year is the best way to keep your home as it is for as long as possible and talk with a professional if you are concerned about specific areas.

 Cleaning Is More Than A Cosmetic Change